 The manufacturer will ship or accept free returns with your 100-night trial.
 They also offer a 10-year limited warranty on defects with no deductible.
 The smart-technology cover has a separate one-year warranty.
 It’s worth noting that non-breathable bed linens will negatively impact the benefits of this component and interfere with its data collection.

 What Athletes Look for in a Mattress

-While people in general want the best mattress that will help them sleep, an athlete’s needs are more specific.
+While people, in general, want the best mattress to will help them sleep, an athlete’s needs are more specific.
 Why?
 Because athletes push their bodies further than the average person on a daily basis and follow a stricter regime to stay fit.
 Athletes undergo intensive physical strain while stretching their mental focus to the limit.
 Athletes need to maintain a healthy weight, relying heavily on strength, speed, and accuracy.
 Training systems and strict diets help athletes to reach optimal performance.
 Yet one aspect that is under-valued is sleep.
 Getting a full night’s rest is just as important as training and diet.

 - During the first two stages of the sleep cycle (non-REM, or nREM), the body begins to relax and decrease in temperature, allowing cell division and regeneration of muscle recovery to begin

 - In stage three (deep sleep), cortisol regulation occurs (stress hormone)

 - In the final stage, REM cycle, hormones are produced and muscle/cognitive memories of the day are stored in the brain.